jpwrobinson/OpenDerby/README.md

 #### What is Open Derby?

 Open Derby solves an unanswered science problem in **open** collaboration.
-Participants will combine open data, Github, and R-markdown in an **open notebook** to ensure their findings are reproducible and openly available.
+Participants will combine open data, Github, and Jupyter/R-markdown in an **open notebook** to ensure their findings are reproducible and openly available.

 We've written a short manual explaining what OpenDerby is, and how you can adapt it for your own open needs.